jonatha-anselmi/INFO4-EP/README.md

 ## [15-01-2021] Practical Session 1

-The objective is to write a code in R that simulates the dynamics of a G/G/1 queue and then to use this code to estimate performance metrics such as the average time spent in the system by jobs as a function of input parameters.
+The objective is to write together a code in R that simulates the dynamics of a G/G/1 queue and then to use this code to estimate performance metrics such as the average time spent in the system by jobs as a function of the input parameters (e.g., job arrival and service rates).